hvlads/django-ckeditor-5/README.rst

         pip install django-ckeditor-5

-1. Add "django_ckeditor_5" to your INSTALLED_APPS setting like this:
+1. Add "django_ckeditor_5" to your INSTALLED_APPS in your `project/settings.py` like this:

  .. code-block:: python